Poet James Fenton named 2015 PEN Pinter winner

 "Throughout his long and distinguished career, James Fenton has spoken truth to power -- forcefully, fearlessly, and beautifully," Maureen Freely, President of English PEN, said in a statement.

-"In this age of privatised art, it is increasingly rare for writers to retain this degree of public commitment, and ...James Fenton is one of the finest poets of his generation."
+"In this age of privatized art, it is increasingly rare for writers to retain this degree of public commitment, and ...James Fenton is one of the finest poets of his generation."

-Fenton he felt greatly honoured.
+Fenton he felt greatly honored.
 "In particular, I am happy to be connected in this way with Harold Pinter, whose writings I have long admired," he said in a statement.

 Fenton will receive his award on Oct.
 6 at the British Library.